Summer Hours of Operation

 There are many ways to experience the Ponce Inlet Lighthouse and Museum.
 Visitors can choose to explore the light station on their own using a self-guided tour map with no reservations, elect to schedule a private tour in advance of their arrival, or sign up for one of the museum’s special after hour’s events.
 Teachers may also request onsite educational tours and workshops for their students.
 Select one of the options below to learn more about touring, exploring, and experiencing the history and sights of Florida’s tallest lighthouse.

-More than 500 years have come and gone since the Spanish explorer Juan Ponce De Leon first encountered Florida in 1513, and more than 130 years since the lighthouse the lighthouse bearing his name was first lit on the evening of November 1st, 1887.
+More than 500 years have come and gone since the Spanish explorer Juan Ponce De Leon first encountered Florida in 1513, and more than 130 years since the lighthouse bearing his name was first lit on the evening of November 1st, 1887.
 Dive into the fascinating history of Florida, the Ponce de Leon Inlet Light Station, and the US Lighthouse Establishment/Service.
 Discover the many educational opportunities the museum has to offer for regular visitors and school groups alike, including upcoming special events, guided tours, onsite workshops, outreach programs, and more!